ARKids First Health Insurance Program

 Supplemental Nutrition Assistance Program

 The Supplemental Nutrition Assistance Program (SNAP) (formerly known as Food Stamp Program) provides food assistance to eligible households to cover a portion of a household's food budget.
 Benefits are distributed through an Electronic Benefits Transfer (EBT) card.
+SNAP benefits can be used to purchase eligible food items for home consumption including seeds and plants which produce food for consumption by SNAP households.
+Farmers markets are available for SNAP benefits as well as eligible retailers.
 In addition to food assistance, the program provides SNAP recipients with nutrition education, employment and training, and work experience in some cases.

 In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, religion, political beliefs, or disability.

 To file a complaint of discrimination, write USDA, Director, Office of Civil Rights, 1400 Independence Avenue, S.W., Washington, D.C.
 20250-9410 or call (800) 795-3272 (voice) or (202) 720-6382 ( TTY).
 USDA is an equal opportunity provider and employer

 The TEA Program is a time-limited assistance program to help needy families with children become more responsible for their own support and less dependent on public assistance.
 In addition to monthly cash assistance, employment-related services are provided to parents, including job-readiness activities, transportation assistance, childcare assistance, and other supportive services so that the parent can engage in work or education and training activities.